chaemora/cse15l-lab-reports/lab3.md

 # Lab Report 3
 For this lab report I chose to research command-line options for `grep`.

+I used ChatGPT as my source of information.
+For the prompt, I input "command line options for grep".
+Then, ChatGPT gnereated a list of commands and what they did.

 ## Ignoring case
 Using the command-line option `-i` will ignore case when searching for what you input.
 This is useful for when the user wants to easily search for a word without it being case-sensitive.
 This saves time by not having to type every single variation of capitalization.